-Carter Hanson, Associate Professor
+Carter Hanson, Professor

 College of Arts and Sciences 224

 Carter Hanson joined the Valparaiso English Department in 1999.
 From 2005 to 2007 he served as the Resident Director of VU's international study center in Cambridge, England, and in 2010 he directed VU's study abroad program in Hangzhou, China.
+Currently, Professor Hanson is directing VU's study abroad program in Reutlingen, Germany from 2015-2017.

-Professor Hanson’s main areas of research expertise are Nineteenth-Century English literature, Canadian literature, and Utopian/Dystopian literature.
+Professor Hanson’s main areas of research expertise are Nineteenth-Century English literature, Canadian literature, and Utopian Studies.
 In the classroom, Professor Hanson tries to help students fully explore individual texts through discussion, as well as to establish the important connections between texts, history and culture.
 Some of his favorite books and authors are Lord Jim, by Joseph Conrad, The Englishman’s Boy, by Guy Vanderhaeghe, The Giver, by Lois Lowry, and Winnie-the-Pooh, by A.A.
 Milne.

 Along with his wife Michelle, Carter spends much of his free time parenting two daughters.
 His extracurricular passions include dance/electro/pop music and nearly anything related to Star Wars.